ufabdyop/docker-chef-opencoral/README.md

 Building
 ---
-docker build -t chef-opencoral-vanilla .
+docker build -t ufabdyop/chef-opencoral-vanilla .

 Initially, I tried running coral on a dev box with 512M of memory which turned out to be too little.
 I turned it up to 1024 and that worked.